VillalobosLuciano/litmed/src/pages/specialists/tia-vero.md

 ---
-templateKey: especialist
+templateKey: specialist
-title: Tía Vero
+title: Tia Vero
 specialty: Published
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee